 So, the question is how can you put a stop to that expensive wasted time?

-The answer is proactive IT.
+The answer is by improving the Digital Employee Experience (DEX) through proactive IT.
 IT can utilize data – or actually needs data – to identify problems related to computers and applications that either disrupt work (e.g. slow computers or non-responsive applications) or interrupt/prevent work (e.g. crashing computers or freezing/crashing applications).

 In a proactive operating model, IT has access to always up-to-date data about recurring, systematic issues employees encounter in their everyday work.
 By tackling these issues proactively, IT can minimize or eliminate them entirely.